-- Select Line or Mic input. - If Line input is selected, select mono if you wish to route the left input to both output channels.
-The microphone input appears in mono at the output. - If Line input is selected, plug the audio input source into any of the audio input connectors. - Select the desired line input gain range: 0dB, +40dB amplifier, or 40dB pad.
-Be careful when selecting the 40dB gain amp, this is often enough gain to drive the output or headphones to full level. - Select the desired input and output gain settings for proper level and to avoid distortion. - > If desired, turn on the headphone/speaker output.
+- > Select input.
+Select Line or Mic input. - Mono/Stereo.
+If Line input is selected, select mono if you wish to route the left input to both output channels.
+The microphone input appears in mono at the output. - Connect input.
+If Line input is selected, plug the audio input source into any of the audio input connectors. - Set gain range.
+Select the desired line input gain range: 0dB, +40dB amplifier, or 40dB pad.
+Be careful when selecting the 40dB gain amp, this is often enough gain to drive the output or headphones to full level. - Set channel gain.
+Select the desired input and output gain settings for proper level and to avoid distortion. - > Headphone/speaker out.
+If desired, turn on the headphone/speaker output.